kedarawale/kedarawale/README.md

 ###

-I am a passionate Data Scientist and Software Engineer pursuing a Master's in Computer Science at Florida State University.
+<p>I am a passionate Data Scientist and Software Engineer pursuing a Master's in Computer Science at Florida State University.
 With a strong background in machine learning, big data analytics, and software development, I thrive on solving complex problems and creating innovative solutions.
 I'm currently expanding my expertise in Cloud Technologies and Machine Learning.
 In my free time, I enjoy working on AI-powered projects and contributing to open-source initiatives, always seeking to push the boundaries of technology and stay at the forefront of these emerging fields.</p>

 ###